ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ## Sprint Day
 - Entire class of improvements I would like to make to JupyterLab file browser
 - Jupyter-AI v3, personas

+## Sprint Day

+The energy from the conference carried right into Sprint Day.
+Kirstie Whitaker and Zach Sailer kicked off the Sprints by opening the floor to anyone who has an idea on what to work together.
+One-by-one participants lined up to explain [their ideas](https://jupyter.zulipchat.com/#narrow/channel/531269-jupytercon/topic/.E2.9C.94.20sprints/with/558372277) in 30 seconds.
+The diversity of topics was remarkable, spanning from infrastructure challenges like Kubernetes directory management and JupyterHub cost optimization, to emerging AI integrations including browser-based AI and Jupyter AI coordination.
+Others focused on improving the documentation and publishing ecosystem with MyST and JupyterBook enhancements, while several participants tackled developer experience improvements from package audits to Git workflows.
+What struck me was the balance between technical infrastructure work and efforts to make Jupyter more accessible – WYSIWYG editors, better documentation, and collecting user stories to understand pain points.
+This breadth really showcased how the Jupyter ecosystem continues to evolve in multiple directions simultaneously, driven by the diverse needs of its community.

+### Tackling File Browser UX Challenges

+During the sprints, Andrew Thornton from Maxar raised an issue that resonated with many in the room: accidental drag-and-drop operations in JupyterLab can trigger large file copies with no visual feedback, no progress indicators, and no way to cancel them.
+His users were experiencing disk space issues and frozen servers from these unintentional operations.

+This sparked a productive discussion where Taran Rorem shared that he had already solved this issue with a custom extension that wraps the file browser's rename and move methods.
+He generously shared his approach using the `IFileBrowserFactory` interface, demonstrating how a relatively simple plugin could intercept these operations and add the missing feedback layer.
+We created a [Zulip topic](https://jupyter.zulipchat.com/#narrow/channel/531269-jupytercon/topic/Lab.20file.20browser.20drag-drop.20copy.20announcement) to continue tracking this issue and coordinate solutions.

+This conversation opened up a broader examination of file operations UX in JupyterLab.
+Through discussions with various users and my own analysis of issues and PRs, I identified several critical gaps:

+- **No cancellation for uploads**: Users accidentally uploading large files have no choice but to wait or kill the server
+- **Missing progress indicators**: File copies and moves happen silently, leaving users uncertain if operations are running or complete
+- **No operation queue visibility**: When handling multiple file operations, users can only see one progress bar at a time
+- **Risk of data corruption**: Users may shut down servers thinking operations are complete when they're still in progress

+These are some rough edges causing daily frustrations for users working with large datasets, remote servers, or production workflows.
+I compiled these user stories and began prototyping solutions, which I later presented at the Jupyter Open Studio Day at Bloomberg (more on that in a future post).

+### Jupyter AI v3 and Personas

+As we started working in groups, Jupyter AI took the stage to run through the setup and development of Personas for upcoming Jupyter AI v3.
+This topic was so popular was so popular, that it captivate room that morning, with multiple people (including myself) circling the stage with their chairs, laptops going full speed.

+I helped to start a [Zulip thread](https://jupyter.zulipchat.com/#narrow/channel/531269-jupytercon/topic/.E2.9C.94.20jupyter-ai-sprint/with/558372308) documenting the setup steps.
+While, still early days, the Persona approach is a very powerful concept, deliberately steering away from the currently popular "agent" approach of 2025, and combining traits of AI models and tools under one umbrella.
+If you want to learn more about the philosophy of Jupyter's approach to AI, watch an [interview with Brian Granger](https://thenewstack.io/from-physics-to-the-future-brian-granger-on-project-jupyter-in-the-age-of-ai/) on his vision for Jupyter, AI, and collaboration between humans and machines at TheNewStack.

+How does one create a Jupyter AI Persona?
+Turns out, it is very simple.
+You just need to write a Python class inheriting from the `BasePersona`, which overrides metadata `PersonaDefaults` (so that your Persona has its own name) and `process_message` which receives the input `Message` and sends it back to the chat `self.send_message`.

+With this simple API comes a great power and a great responsibility.

+Power comes from not being tied to a particular AI framework (i.e. LangChain in JupyterLab AI v1 and v2).
+You can readily grab a simple SDK usage example from a provider's docs and add it to your Persona.
+Boom -- you've got yourself a support of a new provider in Jupyter AI.
+After seeing the demos, I immediately wanted to experiment with Cerebras AI, which enables very fast inference at 1000-2000 tokens/s.

+To explore the possible issues with a new API, I created a "hacker" persona that immediately deletes all .ipynb files in the directory.
+Sadly, it just worked, so the community needs to figure out our approach to this issue -- either enabling guardrails or building a trusted ecosystem of personas (after all users are always responsible for what they install with `pip intall`, this is no different).

+### Community Collaboration in Action

+What struck me most about Sprint Day was how quickly the community rallied around these seemingly "small" UX issues that have big impacts on daily productivity.
+Within hours, we had identified the problems, shared existing solutions, created tracking issues, and started planning implementations.
+This is the Jupyter community at its best – practitioners identifying real problems and immediately working together toward solutions.

 ## Community